mikecalvo/mikecalvo.github.io/msse/notes/tools/index.md

 ---

-# Grails
+# SpringBoot CLI
-- Use the grails command line application to:
+- Use the SpringBoot CLI to:
 - Create a new project
 - Build your project
 - Run your project tests